Sulphur, Oklahoma

-Sulphur is a city in and county seat of Murray County, Oklahoma, United States.
-The population was 4,929 at the 2010 census, a 3.4 percent gain over the figure of 4,794 in 2000.
-The area around Sulphur has been noted for its mineral springs, since well before the city was founded late in the 19th century.
+Sulphur is a city in and the county seat of Murray County, Oklahoma, United States.
+The population was 5,065 at the 2020 census.
+The area around Sulphur has been noted for its mineral springs since well before the city was founded late in the 19th century.
 The city received its name from the presence of sulfur in the water.

 History

-This area was part of Pickens County, Chickasaw Nation in the Indian Territory during the late 19th century.
+This area was part of Pickens County, Chickasaw Nation, in the Indian Territory during the late 19th century.
 The first known settler was Noah Lael, son-in-law of former Chickasaw Governor Cyrus Harris, who built a ranch south of Pavilion Springs in 1878.
 In 1882, Harris sold the ranch to Perry Froman, a part Chickasaw rancher.
 The Encyclopedia of Oklahoma History and Culture says the ranch house was the first residence in Sulphur.

 About 1890, a group of fisherman built a clubhouse at the Sulphur site.
 Conventions and other gatherings began meeting in the vicinity during the early 1890s.
 The clubhouse owners enlarged the building and sold it for use as a hotel.
-Richard A. Sneed, a lawyer who visited the area about 1890 and soon after organized the Sulphur Springs Company.
+Richard A. Sneed, a lawyer who visited the area about 1890, soon after organized the Sulphur Springs Company.
 The company bought 600 acre of land from Froman Ranch and platted a townsite.
 A post office named Sulphur was established October 2, 1895.
 The Sulphur Headlight, the first newspaper in town, began publication in 1899, and the first telephone exchange in town went into service in 1900.

-In the late Spring of 1903, the Sulphur Springs Railway was completed between Sulphur and Scullin, a distance of about 9 mi, connecting at Scullin to the newly completed St. Louis and San Francisco Railway (Frisco).
-The Frisco bought the Sulphur Springs Railway in 1907.
+In the late spring of 1903, the Sulphur Springs Railway was completed between Sulphur and Scullin, a distance of about 9 mi, connecting at Scullin to the newly completed St. Louis–San Francisco Railway (the Frisco).
+The railroad bought the Sulphur Springs Railway in 1907.